ActiveCampaign/postmark-java/README.md

     "sheldon@bigbangtheory.com",
     "leonard@bigbangtheory.com",
     "Re: Come on, Sheldon.
 It will be fun.",
-    "That's what you said about the Green Lantern", "That's what you said about the Green Lantern");
+    "That's what you said about the Green Lantern - html", "That's what you said about the Green Lantern - text");

 client.deliverMessage(message);
                                                                                                                                                             'movie.
 You were 114 minutes of wrong.'");
 ```